Actionable Insights into the Cause of Endometriosis and Evidence-Based Treatments on the Horizon

 Current Treatment Strategies for Endometriosis

-Current effective treatment for most patients is built upon a personalized evaluation, correct diagnosis, and expert excision surgery to reduce the amount of inflammation and triggering of pain and other symptoms.
+Current effective treatment for most endo patients is built upon a personalized evaluation, correct diagnosis, and expert excision surgery to reduce the amount of inflammation and triggering of pain and other symptoms.
 This is followed by some degree of medical suppression in many patients, usually on a hormonal basis.
 Personalized guidance is key, which does not go overboard by either over or under-treating.

-Also, as you are now aware from reading this article, there are many other steps you can take to influence and limit the course of endo recurrence and progression.
+Also, as you are now aware from reading this article, there are many other steps you can take to influence and limit the course of endo recurrence and progression .
 None of this is magic and none of it is a quick fix but when guided by an expert it is also generally pro-health, not dangerous and not expensive by and large.
 Again, best results are obtained with expert guidance.

 Emerging Therapeutic Approaches

 Although we have some options today, there is a pressing need for novel, effective therapies for endometriosis beyond surgery and variations of hormonal therapy.
 For instance, immunotherapies that target specific cytokines or immune cells involved in endometriosis are currently under investigation.
-Other promising areas of research include therapies targeting the altered metabolic environment of endometriosis lesions and neuromodulatory treatments aimed at disrupting pain pathways associated with the condition.
-This article is not intended to cover these future options in depth, but based on all of the potential causes and influencing factors it becomes easier to see what is coming sooner than later.
+Other promising areas of research include therapies targeting the altered metabolic environment of endometriosis lesions and neuromodulator treatments aimed at disrupting pain pathways associated with the condition.
+This article is not intended to cover these future options in depth, but based on all the potential causes and influencing factors it becomes easier to see what is coming sooner than later.

-Some recent example animal studies and concepts which should get to human trials include: Targeted anti inflammatory therapy, antibiotic therapy targeting specific bacteria like Fusobacterium, antibody (AMY109) that binds IL-8, small interfering RNA for VEGF (siVEGF), epigenetic and histone modification targeting endo-related gene transcription including estogen and progesterone receptors, epigenetic modification of T-cell immune response in endo, ARID1A and related “cancer gene” targeting, and more.
+Some recent example animal studies and concepts which should get to human trials include: Targeted anti-inflammatory therapy, antibiotic therapy targeting specific bacteria like Fusobacterium, antibody (AMY109) that binds IL-8, small interfering RNA for VEGF (siVEGF), epigenetic and histone modification targeting endo-related gene transcription including estogen and progesterone receptors, epigenetic modification of T-cell immune response in endo, ARID1A and related “cancer gene” targeting, and more.
 So, while we do not have these available in clinical practice yet, the research wheels are turning.
-Certainly that can be accelerated with more funding, but it is ongoing.
+Certainly, that can be accelerated with more funding, but it is ongoing.

 Holistic Proactive Principles